What is a Faculty Learning Community (FLC)?

 - Please read the guidelines for facilitators and participants as well as the FLC overview.

-- All FLC members must be able to attend the following meetings:
+- All FLC members must be able to attend/participate in the following meetings:

 Selection Process and Membership:

 Application form - submit a proposal for a Faculty Learning Community.
 Proposals due no later than August 12, 2019.